PSMS Medan: Perserikatan era (1967–1990)

 The success of the PSMS Jr squad prompted PSMS coach Jusuf Siregar who was accompanied by Ramli Yatim to promote several PSMS Jr players to the PSMS Senior Team that competed in the 1967 PSSI National Championship, including Ronny Pasla, Tumsila, Sarman Panggabean and Wibisono.
 The combination of these young players with senior players including Yuswardi, Zulham Yahya, Sukiman, Ipong Silalahi, Muslim, A.Rahim, Syamsuddin, Sunarto, Aziz Siregar, Zulkarnaen Pasaribu etc. turned out to be a great success, making PSMS more solid and finally succeeded in becoming champions.
 West Region and qualified for the semifinals which took place in Jakarta accompanied by Persib.
 In the semifinals which took place at the Senayan Jakarta Main Stadium, PSMS faced Persebaya and Persib faced PSM.
 In this semi-final, the match took place twice, namely on 6 and 7 September 1967.
 In this first semi-final, PSMS lost 0–1 to Persebaya.
 In the duel that took place tonight PSMS did not have its star Zulham Yahya who was suspended due to a red card in the group stage and his position was occupied by young star Sarman Panggabean.
 While Persib won 1–0 over PSM.
 In the second match on 7 September 1967 PSMS beat Persebaya 3–1 and Persib drew 1–1 with PSM.
 Be Final brought together PSMS with Persib in the Final on 10 September 1967.

-In this Final PSMS got a tough test because one of its stars, Djamal was injured and finally the position was occupied by the young star of PSMS, Sarman Panggabean.
+In this Final PSMS got a tough test because one of its players, Djamal was injured and finally the position was occupied by the player of PSMS, Sarman Panggabean.
 And Zulham Yahya can appear again.
 In addition to Sarman and Ronny Pasla in the Final, the young striker Tumsila also started as a starter.
-It turned out that in this Final PSMS performed well and finally managed to beat Persib 2–0 through goals scored by A.Rahim and Zulkarnaen Pasaribu against Persib's goal, which was escorted by Jus Etek.
-This is the first time PSMS Medan has won the National Championship/Main Division of the Perserikatan PSSI since its establishment in 1950 and was greeted with great fanfare by the supporters of PSMS Medan in Jakarta and in North Sumatra.
+It turned out that in this Final PSMS managed to beat Persib 2–0 through goals scored by A.Rahim and Zulkarnaen Pasaribu against Persib's goal, which was escorted by Jus Etek.
+This is the first time PSMS Medan has won the National Championship/Main Division of the Perserikatan PSSI since its establishment in 1950 and was greeted with cheers from the supporters of PSMS Medan in Jakarta and in North Sumatra.